 Come 1984, Yellowhead School Division had moved to a new facility, leaving the Red Brick School to face demolition.
 A group of concerned community members created the Red Brick Aid Committee.
 The group was intent on preserving this community heirloom.
-In July of 1984, the Yellowhead School Division turned over ownership of the building and groups to the Red Brick Aid Committee for the total of $1.00.
+In July of 1984, the Yellowhead School Division turned over ownership of the building to the Red Brick Aid Committee for the total of $1.00.
 Work began to renovate the building.

 In 1986, the Red Brick Arts Centre and Museum was designated as a Registered Historic Resource with the province of Alberta.
 However, with changes in Alberta Government Policy, this designation was discontinued.
 In 2009, the Red Brick was designated to a Municipal Historic Resource through the Town of Edson.